 EOF

 • Create an SSHCredentials resource in the cluster.
-To do this, run the following command on the master node:
+Run on the master node:

 sudo -i d8 k create -f - <<EOF